Izetta: The Last Witch: Others

 Izetta's grandmother and tutor in the magic arts.
 She died at an unspecified time before the series' beginning, but appears several times in flashbacks whenever Izetta remembers her lessons.

+Speculation

+The Eylstadt family appears to be based on the real-world Imperial House of Habsburg which ruled the Holy Roman Empire for centuries and, after the Dissolution of the Holy Roman Empire, the Austrian Empire, this claim being supported by the fact that the rulers or Eylstadt style themselves Archduke, the fact that the Duchy of Eylstadt is located in the West-most part of Austria, right across the border from the ancestral lands of the Habsburgs in today's Switzerland, support this theory, as does the fact that the title "Archduke" is closely associated with the House of Habsburg.
+Finally, the national anthem of Eylstadt shares its tune with the National anthem of Austria.

 Media

 Anime

 The series, produced by Ajia-do Animation Works, aired in Japan from October 1 to December 17, 2016.
 The series was simulcast by Crunchyroll, with Funimation streamed an English dub from October 19, 2016.
 The opening theme is "Cross the Line" by Akino with bless4, while the ending theme is "Hikaru Aru Basho e" (光ある場所へ, To a Place With Light) by May'n.